univention/univention-corporate-server/doc/changelog/index.rst

   server used for password changes during the SSO login.
 The default (the local server) is not changed with this update (:uv:bug:`55203`).

-* It is now possible to set option Keycloak clients authentication flow using the ``client-auth-flow``.
+* It is now possible to set option Keycloak clients authentication flow using ``client-auth-flow``.
   Passing an empty string will reset the flow to the default browser flow (:uv:bug:`56317`).